Promoting retirees’ financial security, health and well-being

 - the Christmas general meeting and luncheon,

-as well as informal “Meet & Chat” coffee meetings each month and throughout the year a series of Speaker Events on topics related to our advocacy mandate or of general interest to our members.
+as well as, when appropriate, informal “Meet & Chat” coffee meetings each month and throughout the year a series of Speaker Events on topics related to our advocacy mandate or of general interest to our members.

 If you contribute to a federal superannuation plan, you are eligible for membership.
 It’s easy to join, and there are perks – discounts and preferred rates for members!
 Check it out at www.federalretirees.ca/fraservalleywest